 As a teenager, I was so desperate to fit in, that I'd study lyrics from a monthly magazine called Smash Hits for hours.
 Remember, this is before the internet, where you’d wait weeks for the next magazine on the shelves.
 After my Saturday job in horticulture (to save up for cheffing school), I'd park my arse in front of the tv and watch videos on the VHS repeatedly (cough, that’s my age showing!!) to learn the lyrics, muttering to myself, in hopes that it would help me make friends in school.

-It didn't.
-In fact, to this day, I don't understand why hearing people don't know the words to songs but I do.
-Someone has gotta explain that warped logic to me over a drink.
-But little did I know, that all that reading and memorising was actually subconscious training to become a songwriter.
-And that didn't kick in for another 20 years.
+But little did I know, that all that reading and memorising was the universe subconsciously training me to become a songwriter, which didn't kick in for another 20 years.

 So if you ever wanna know about my hearing loss or understand it, just ask.
 I’m happy to share funny (true) stories about it, including the dark times and challenges that I still face.
 All I ask is that you don't call me an inspiration.
 I'm nobody special.
 I'm just me and I write songs.
 That's it.
 And I hope that you'll like them too.